 Remember that this is a Full HD beamer; if you’re after 4K in this form factor, then consider an LED projector such as the BenQ X1300i 4K.
 That model is also a cube, but it’s around three times the size and weight of the EF12; it costs more and consumes three times the power, too.

-Read the full review: Epson EF12 EpiqVision Mini
+Read our full Epson EF12 EpiqVision Mini review

 Do I need a 4K projector?